 Credit card bills that are loaded with surprises in January can certainly sour holiday memories – and put a strain on your monthly budget.
 One solution is to put the cards in a drawer and only pay with cash (or debit cards) for presents during the holidays.
 A number of studies have shown that it’s more difficult to spend from a checking or savings account than it is to use a credit card.
 Often, people are more conservative when they spend using this tactic.
 Many financial experts say that you can save 10-to-20 percent by using cash or debit cards instead of credit cards.
 Based on the average holiday spend above, you could save $80 to $160 on holiday items.

 Avoid the sudden budget crunch.
 Try to put a little money away every pay period and watch it build as the holidays get closer.
 For example, if your family spends about $830 on Christmas, you could save that amount in a Truliant Christmas Club account if you transfer $70 a month.
 If you can save the money in advance, it will certainly make the holidays more enjoyable.

 Plan travel around peak times

-About five million people – or six percent of travelers – will fly to their holiday destination in 2017.
-This year, Christmas and New Year’s Day fall on a Monday, which makes for a nice three-day weekend, but to avoid crowds and to get better ticket prices, look at flying on Tuesday or Wednesday prior to Christmas and flying home on Wednesday or Thursday after Christmas.
-This can make your travel more enjoyable and potentially save you money.
-For more information on getting cheap airfares during the holidays or throughout the year, take a look at www.cheapair.com
+About five million people – or six percent of travelers – flew to their holiday destination in 2017.
+To avoid crowds and to get better ticket prices in any year, look at flying on weekdays whenever possible.
+This can potentially save you money.
+For more information on getting cheap airfares during the holidays or throughout the year, take a look at www.cheapair.com.

 Take a payment break